CatalinCaldararu/selenium-upload-txt-articles-to-wordpress/README.md

 # Wordpress Post Creator using Selenium UI Automation

 ## Description:
-This script allows you to insert multiple articles that are stored as txt files to your Wordpress website.
+Script to easily upload multiple Txt files as articles to your Wordpress Blog.

 ## Setup:
-When I created this project I used:
+In order to create and run this project I used:
 - Python 3.8
 - Pyperclip
 - Selenium